MicrosoftDocs/azure-devops-docs/docs/work/office/rollup-estimated-and-actual-work-using-project.md

 ---
-title: Rollup estimated and actual work using Project | Team Services & TFS
+title: Rollup estimated and actual work using Project | VSTS & TFS
 description: Provides summed values of select fields for all child work items of a parent. ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit